veltman/principles/README.md

 * Don't poll for updates constantly.
 How up-to-the-second does the data actually need to be?

+* Don't leave console debugging messages in your production code.

 ## Working with data ##

 * Clean and transform your raw data stepwise.
 Make it a repeatable process.
 Use Makefiles or shell scripts if you can.